-The Town's source water protection planning process attracted interest and participation from 46 stakeholders including local citizens and landowners, private businesses, water operators, local, state, and federal governments, and agency representatives.
-During the months of February 2017 through July 2017, five planning workshops were held at the Castle Rock Operations & Maintenance Building in Castle Rock, Colorado to encourage local stakeholder participation in the planning process.
+The Town's 2017 source water protection planning process attracted interest and participation from 46 stakeholders including local citizens and landowners, private businesses, water operators, local, state, and federal governments, and agency representatives.
+During the months of February through July 2017, five planning workshops were held at the Castle Rock Operations & Maintenance Building in Castle Rock, Colorado to encourage local stakeholder participation in the planning process.
 Stakeholders were notified of meetings by letters, emails, and phone calls.

-A Steering Committee to help develop the source water protection plan was formed from the stakeholder group.
+A Steering Committee to help develop the 2017 source water protection plan was formed from the stakeholder group.
 The Steering Committee's role in the source water protection planning process was to advise the Town in the identification and prioritization of potential contaminant sources as well as management approaches that can be voluntarily implemented to reduce the risks of potential contamination of the untreated source water.
 All Steering Committee members attended at least one meeting and contributed to planning efforts from their areas of experience and expertise.
-Their representation provided diversity and led to a thorough Source Water Protection Plan.
-The Town and the Colorado Rural Water Association are very appreciative of the participation and expert input from the following participants.
+Stakeholder entities involved in the development of the 2017 SWPP included Town of Castle Rock, Black Hills Energy, Castle Rock Downtown Alliance, Colorado Department of Public Health and Environment (CDPHE), Colorado Oil and Gas Conservation Commission (COGCC), Colorado State University Extension, Douglas County, Douglas County Conservation District, Douglas County School District, Sedalia WSD, Plum Creek Water Reclamation Authority, Natural Resources Conservation Service, Town of Larkspur, Tri-County Health Department and United States Forest Service.
+Table 2 highlights 2022 stakeholders involved in the update of this plan.